RyzenGatto/RP2040-Reference-Board/README.md

 [This Github](https://github.com/ai03-2725/Type-C.pretty) has all of the files you need for USB C. It's also where the footprint for this project came from.

 The USB C port can be safely removed and sent through pins or a ribbon cable for a more compact design.

+If you want to use this in your own project, download the kicad files and alter the file instead of trying to import the design into a preexisting file.
+It saves a lot of trouble.